FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 * The project setup will be done in the Vitis GUI, this is described in [Creating a HLS component](#creating-a-hls-component).
 * You can setup a project also on the command line, this is described in [tutorial 1b](tutorial_01_b.md).
 You can then open the Vitis GUI and open the project workspace and continue working with the project.
 * It is essential that you understand the concept of workspaces and components before you start with a component project.
 This is described in [Workspaces and components](#workspaces-and-components).
-* All setup data of a component is stored in a configuration file.
-If you setup a component project on the command line you need such a configuration file.
-You can find the content of a sample file in [Creating components from the command line](#creating-components-from-the-command-line) and in the folder `reference_files`.
-If you make changes later on in the Vitis GUI all changes will be stored in the same configuration file which you used for setting up the project.

 ---
 ## Workspaces and components